indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 |image9|

-Any domains you create can be shown from the  *IP Domains* menu, you can search for the domain name you want to look at and you will be shown the details of that Domain.
+Any domains you create can be viewed from the  *IP Domains* menu, you can search for the domain name you want to look at it and you will be shown its details.

 |image10|

-From here you can also modify the domain.
+You can also modify the Domain by clicking on it, and then on the button *modify*.

 --------------

 Maintenance
 -----------

 The maintenance area is accessible from the *System* menu, *Maintenance* tab.
 From here you are able to:

 -
    View the amount of Temporary files being used by Indico.
 Indico creates temporary files internally for example when a user submits a file or when creating a DVD, etc. These temporary files are stored until you delete them from here.

 -
    Pack the Database.
 Indico periodically backs up your database and stores the older versions; you can choose to remove older versions to save memory by using the *pack* option, this will keep the current version of the database.

 -
    Delete Websessions.
 The database stores temporary information for the period in which an end user is navigating Indico, for example, websessions.
 Websessions are stored in the database until you choose